BerkeleyLab/Bedrock/build-tools/newad.md

 ```

 In this example, software-settable ports found within drive_couple will
-get filled in using an machine-generated macro `AUTOMATIC_drive_couple`.
+get filled in using the machine-generated macro `AUTOMATIC_drive_couple`.
 These ports will be automatically propagated outwards to the bus controller
 and decoder.

 #### Register Attributes

-Each port defined as 'external' using the comment of Verilog will end up as a
+Each port defined as `external` using the comment of Verilog will end up as a
 software-settable register with an automatically-assigned address.
 Users can
-attach additional features for this register by adding more attributes:
+modify features of this register by adding more attributes:

 * single-cycle: the register will only stay high (asserted) for a single
 cycle when written.
-Maps nicely to operations like `clear` and `trigger`,
+Maps nicely to operations like "clear" and "trigger",
 where no state is held in the register.
 * we-strobe: reserved for special cases where the register semantics requires
 access to the write-enable signal *plus* the data bus, like pushing into a FIFO.
+Implementing that behavior, given the write-enable strobe, is still the job of
+the HDL program.

 ### Verilog Header Generation